puppetlabs/puppet-docs/source/puppet/3/reference/lang_relationships.markdown

 Only certain resource types can refresh themselves.
 Of the built-in types, these are [service][], [mount][], and [exec][].

 Service resources refresh by restarting their service.
 Mount resources refresh by unmounting and then mounting their volume.
 Exec resources usually do not refresh, but can be made to: setting `refreshonly => true` causes the exec to never fire _unless_ it receives a refresh event.
 You can also set an additional `refresh` command, which causes the exec to run both commands when it receives a refresh event.

+### Autorequire

+Certain resource types can **autorequire** other resources.
+This creates an ordering relationship without the user explicitly stating one.
+Autorequiring is done when applying a catalog.
+(That is, the autorequire relationship is not already present in the catalog.)

+When Puppet is preparing to sync a resource whose type supports autorequire, it will search the catalog for any resources that match certain rules.
+If it finds any, it will process them _before_ that resource.
+If Puppet _doesn't_ find any resources that could be autorequired, that's fine; they won't be considered a failed dependency.

+The [type reference][type] contains information on which types can autorequire other resources.
+Each type's description should state its autorequire behavior, if any.
+For an example, see the "Autorequires" section near the end of [the exec type][exec]'s description.

 ### Parse-Order Independence